xorpd/idsearch/README.md

 0x0093984d : 488d1584082000 | lea rdx, aUserAgentMoz_0; "\r\nUser ...
 0x0094d579 : 488d1528f01e00 | lea rdx, aUserAgentMozil; "\r\nUser ...
 ```

+`print_lines` is a function that prints lines nicely from any iterator of lines.

 The results are obtained immediately.
 For comparison, the time of search using IDA's text search (Alt + T) is 46 seconds on my machine.